cse-kiet/PCSE25-30/README.md

-# Title of Project: [PROJECT_TITLE_HERE]
+# Title of Project: [CARDIOVASCULAR DISEASE PREDICTION]

 ## Team Members:
 1. KARAN VERMA
 2. RANJAN PANDEY
 3. NAMAN NIMESH

 ## Steps for Execution:
-1. Download the dataset from the Dataset folder.
+1. Download the dataset from the Database folder.
 2. Extract Features using GLCM, HOG and LBP techniques.
 3. Train and Test the Models using the features extracted.